LeoIsTush/printf/README.md

 8. Sarcasm is lost in print.

-   Handle the following length modifiers for non-custom conversion specifiers: l h
+   Handle the following length modifiers for non-custom conversion specifiers: l, h
   Conversion specifiers to handle: d, i, u, o, x, X

 9. Print some money and give it to us for the rain forests.